andrewprecious/Zhomes/README.md

-# This website is for house buying at a cheaper rate
+# This is my first website

 ## It has a the following pages

 1. The login page
 2. The contact page
-3. The pricing page
-4. The home page
+3. The home page

-### Its not yet used with javascript
+### I used with javascript for the header to be responsive

 ### It was built using the following

 - Html
 - Css
+- javascript